On the quadratic 8-edge case of the Brown-Erd\H{o}s-S\'os problem: Introduction

 In their initial paper~\cite{71BES}, Brown, Erd\H{o}s and S\'os confirmed the conjecture for $k=2$ by observing that $\pi(3,2)=1/6$.
 Many years later, Glock~\cite{19G} solved the case $k=3$ and showed that $\pi(3,3)=1/5$.
 In a recent work, Glock, Joos, Kim, K\"{u}hn, Lichev and Pikhurko~\cite{GlockJoosKimKuhnLichevPikhurko24} proved the case $k=4$ by showing that $\pi(3,4)=7/36$.
 Building on their work, Delcourt and Postle~\cite{DelcourtPostle24} finally resolved the Brown--Erd\H{o}s--S\'os conjecture, namely, $\pi(3,k)$ exists for any $k\ge 2$, without determining its value.

-For more general case $\pi(r,k)$ with uniformity $r\ge 4$, the existence of limit was shortly confirmed by Shangguan~\cite{23sh}, following the approach of Delcourt and Postle (without explicit value).
-The natural remaining question is to determine the limiting values.
+For more general case $\pi(r,k)$ with uniformity $r\ge 4$, the existence of the limit (without explicit value) was shortly confirmed by Shangguan~\cite{23sh}, following the approach of Delcourt and Postle.
+The natural remaining question is to determine the limits.
 Recently, a range of results regarding this direction has been established.
-Apart from values for $r=3$ mentioned above, the celebrated work of R\"odl~\cite{Rodl85} on the existence of approximate Steiner systems (under the condition $t=2$) implies that $\pi(r,2)=\frac{1}{r^2-r}$ for every $r\ge 4$.
-Moreover, Glock, Joos, Kim, K\"{u}hn, Lichev and Pikhurko~\cite{GlockJoosKimKuhnLichevPikhurko24} proved that for every $r\ge 4$,
+Apart from values for $r=3$ mentioned above, the celebrated work of R\"odl~\cite{Rodl85} on the existence of approximate Steiner systems implies that $\pi(r,2)=\frac{1}{r^2-r}$ for every $r\ge 3$.
+Moreover, Glock, Joos, Kim, K\"{u}hn, Lichev and Pikhurko~\cite{GlockJoosKimKuhnLichevPikhurko24} proved that for every $r\ge 3$,

-Very recently, Glock, Kim, Lichev, Pikhurko and Sun~\cite{GKLPS24} obtained the limiting value for $k\in \{5,7\}$, which is same as $k=3$.
+Very recently, Glock, Kim, Lichev, Pikhurko and Sun~\cite{GKLPS24} obtained the limits for $k\in \{5,7\}$, which is same as $k=3$.

-They also resolved the case $k=6$, however the value behaves differently when $r=3$ and $r\ge 4$ as follows:
+They also resolved the case $k=6$.
+Curiously, in this case, the value behaves differently when $r=3$ and $r\ge 4$ as follows:

-Meanwhile, Letzter and Sgueglia~\cite{23LS} provided the exact value
+Meanwhile, Letzter and Sgueglia~\cite{25LS} provided the exact value

 for even integer $k$ and $r\ge r_0(k)$ sufficiently large.
 In their paper, they asked for the smallest $r$ such that (\ref{eq:evenlimit}) holds.